bratislava/bratiska-cli/src/README.md

 }
 ```

-Btw `BUILD_REPOSITORY_NAME` is automatically created from `package.json` so no need to creating it in `config.json`
+Btw `BUILD_REPOSITORY_NAME` is automatically created from `package.json`, so no need to create it in `config.json`

 ### Environment variables for docker next build

-Sometimes you need to have different environment variables for different clusters during docker next build.
+Sometimes you need to have different environment variables for other clusters during docker next build.
 You can
 achieve it by creating files:

 `.env.dev`
 `.env.staging`
 `.env.prod`

-Which is then loaded by bratiska-cli and all its content is copied to file `.env.production.local` which is then loaded
+Which is then loaded by bratiska-cli, and all its content is copied to file `.env.production.local`, which is then
+loaded
 to docker and processed by next during the build.
-More info regarding next envs can be found
+More info regarding the next envs can be found
 here: https://nextjs.org/docs/basic-features/environment-variables

 ## More manuals